 version of the JC Wings model, note the large aerials.

-To commemorate the 50th anniversary of the VC10's first flight Herpa issued a 1/500 scale model of the Super VC10 in BOAC/Cunard colours.
+To commemorate the 50th anniversary of the VC10's first flight Herpa issued a 1:500 scale model of the Super VC10 in BOAC/Cunard colours.
 The registration is G-ASGC, currently preserved at Duxford.
 There is one small error on this model: the cheatline curves down and disappears underneath the fuselage but should end in one point on the centerline.
 On the model it ends in two points each side of the nose gear.
+An earlier version of this same model from 2009 (exclusively for Wingsclub members) had a correct cheatline, in this case it also depicts G-ASGC, but with the interim British Airways titles over the BOAC colourscheme.

 In December 2013 Herpa issued a special Christmas version of one of their models, as they do each year, and it turned out to be a VC10.
 This may not be everyone's cup of tea and I personally don't think that the VC10's lines are enhanced by the colourscheme.